Consequences of DUI Conviction

 • 6 month mandatory minimum jail sentence

-• May petition the court for a restricted license 3 years after date of conviction.
-Limited to driving to and from work and in course of employment
+• May petition the court for a restricted license 3 years after date of conviction

 • License suspension for 3 years by DMV § 46.2-391(A)